ga-curriculum/data-governance-security-in-ai/microlesson-01/README.md

 <span class="subhead"> </span>
 </h1>

+## **Lesson Objectives**

+By the end of this lesson, students will be able to:

+- Define data governance in the context of AI systems.
+- Explain why governance is critical across the AI lifecycle.
+- Identify risks associated with poor data governance in AI.
+- Describe key governance principles, frameworks, and emerging trends.
+- Align AI governance practices with organizational and ethical goals.

+---

 #### **A. Definition and Scope of Data Governance in AI**

 Data governance in AI refers to the process of managing the availability, usability, integrity, and security of data used in AI systems.
 It ensures that the data used throughout the AI lifecycle meets organizational standards and complies with legal and ethical requirements.
 The scope includes overseeing data quality, metadata management, regulatory compliance, and ethical usage, providing a foundation for trustworthy AI systems.